catapult-project/catapult/web_page_replay_go/README.md

 ### Record mode
 * Terminal 1:

   Start wpr in record mode.
+Use --cert_type to choose default rsa or ecdsa files, or provide them directly with --https_cert_file and --https_key_file parameters.

   ```shell
   cd path/to/web_page_replay_go